 For the sweetest raw shrimp and creamiest yellowtail, sushi enthusiasts know to head to a little Newmarket strip mall.
-Chef Jyo Gao’s six-course omakase is a marquee item, and absurdly good value at $65.
+Chef Jyo Gao’s six-course omakase is a marquee item, and absurdly good value at $70.
 He shows off his skills with sharp spears of fresh tuna, thick fillets of rich mackerel braised in a homemade soy-chili sauce, and chawanmushi, a silky egg and mushroom custard.
 He’s just as skilled with meat, as in a dish of thinly sliced, sweet roast beef bundled around green onions and chunks of salty pork belly.

 Leemo Han’s secretive Dundas West izakaya bears the junk-shop look he and brother Leeto established at snack-food spot Oddseoul.
 As at the best izakayas, the chef maintains a healthy disregard for dieters.
 Prime example: a sandwich of roasted, super-fatty pork belly, coated in soy remoulade, barely contained by a coco bun.
 Dyno Wings are stuffed with spicy pork and rice, deep-fried and served in a takeout box.
 Even more impressive are a tartare of fantastically fresh hamachi and the nasudengaku—Japanese eggplant charred until creamy, the length of it covered in finely shredded deep-fried beets.
-The drinks list is short but thoughtful: Asahi on tap, quality sake and Asian-inspired cocktails.

 Kingyo is surprisingly sophisticated for a restaurant with light-blasting pachinko machines on the wall and Doraemon cartoons behind the bar.
 Watermelon kimchee, spicy and barely sweet, is as fun and surprising—and beer friendly—as the whole place.
 Deep-fried brussels sprouts with smoky bacon slices are rich with umami; and soft tofu cubes come topped with an almond-packed chili sauce.
 Slices of hamachi carpaccio seem at odds with their spring greens pairing and benefit mostly from the accompanying avocado and crispy lotus root.
 And who needs a bowl of black sesame ice cream when frozen grapes on a stick are delivered with the bill?